1) I bought my car outside the state. Why do I have to pay a Use Tax to Phoenix?

 8) The value of my vehicle is wrong.
 How can I fix that?

-The information the City receives comes from the Arizona Department of Motor Vehicles, and is based on the DOR fee listed on your Title and Registration application.
-If the State use tax has been computed incorrectly, you may want to contact DMV at 602-255-7011 for clarification.
-The City of Phoenix will accept copies of the bill of sale or purchase invoices as sufficient documentation to correct the billing.
+The information the City receives comes from the Arizona Department of Motor Vehicles, and is based on the vehicle Use Tax fee listed on your Title and Registration application.
+If the State Use Tax has been computed incorrectly, you may want to contact DMV at 602-255-7011 for clarification for the purpose of correcting your billing.

 9) When is payment due?